awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Managing.md

 | db\.t3\.large | 16 |
 | db\.t3\.medium | 7\.5 |

-You can monitor the temporary storage available for a DB instance with the `FreeLocalStorage` CloudWatch metric, described in [Amazon Aurora metrics](Aurora.AuroraMySQL.Monitoring.Metrics.md)\.
+You can monitor the temporary storage available for a DB instance with the `FreeLocalStorage` CloudWatch metric, described in [Amazon CloudWatch metrics for Amazon Aurora](Aurora.AuroraMySQL.Monitoring.Metrics.md)\.

 For some workloads, you can reduce the amount of temporary storage by allocating more memory to the processes that are performing the operation\.
 To increase the memory available to an operation, increasing the values of the [work\_mem](https://www.postgresql.org/docs/current/runtime-config-resource.html#GUC-WORK-MEM) or [maintenance\_work\_mem](https://www.postgresql.org/docs/current/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM) PostgreSQL parameters\.